 The education sector is now beginning to take advantage of emerging VR tech to improve the way in which they deliver information to students and, to put it simply, to help our kids learn more.

-Here, we explore practical ways that educational institutions might introduce VR to the classroom in order to get the most from the impressive technology.
+With a huge range of online teaching guides available, we explore practical ways that educational institutions might introduce VR to the classroom in order to get the most from the impressive technology.

 Using VR to get students engaged in the classroom